André Leon Talley

 His parents (Alma Ruth Davis and William C. Talley) left him with his grandmother, Binnie Francis Davis, who was a cleaning lady at one of the universities in North Carolina.

 The wealth of the family did not allow André to dress as he would like, though his grandmother still was able to give him an ‘understanding of luxury’.
 Talley admired his grandmother’s “neat, elegant, albeit modest outfits”.
-For one of his birthdays, she presented him a fake Christian Dior pajama.
+For one of his birthdays, she presented him a fake Christian Dior pyjama.
 Until now, André still keeps it and considers as the most valuable gift ever given to him.
 From early childhood he was fascinated by fashion and did not miss a single issue of Vogue magazine, as well as hung portraits of Diana Vreeland on the walls of his room.

 In 1966, after graduating from school, André Leon Talley enters the North Carolina Central University.